asantos2000/katacoda-scenarios/istio/deploy-istio-on-kubernetes/step7.md

+# View the dashboard

+Istio integrates with several different telemetry applications.

+Use the following instructions to deploy the Kiali dashboard, along with Prometheus, Grafana, and Jaeger.

+First install kiali CRD: `kubectl apply -f kiali-crds.yaml`{{execute}}

+`kubectl apply -f $ISTIO_HOME/samples/addons`{{execute)}

+> We install kiali CRD becouse of error `unable to recognize "istio-1.7.3/samples/addons/kiali.yaml": no matches for kind "MonitoringDashboard" in version "monitoring.kiali.io/v1alpha1"`.
+Check if it's necessary in future versions.

+Wait for kiali is ready:

+`while ! kubectl wait --for=condition=available --timeout=600s deployment/kiali -n istio-system; do sleep 1; done`{{execute}}

+## Check Status

+As with Istio, these addons are deployed via Pods.

+`watch kubectl get pods -n istio-system`{{execute}}

+> Before continue hit <kbd>Ctrl</kbd>+<kbd>C</kbd> on terminal. `echo "Ready to go."`{{execute interrupt}}

+> CTRL + C on terminal to exit

 With Istio's insight into how applications communicate, it can generate profound insights into how applications are working and performance metrics.

 ## Generate Load